 It was the number one question I received whenever I mentioned grad school applications.
 I also found that it was the hardest question to answer.

 The question always sounded so casual, “So where are you applying?” ...As if I'd had one specific place in mind forever!
 My first thought was always:

 How do you choose a small handful of programs to apply to out of the hundreds that exist in the U.S. alone?!
 How do I find the right grad school for me?

 The U.S. has such a vast variety of schools that offer incredible graduate programs.
 Determining the exact list of schools to send your application to takes time - and some pretty extensive research!

 Choosing the schools you want to apply to is so much more than picking them out of a hat (even though it may certainly seem like that is what we are doing sometimes!).
 Discovering and further selecting your top schools to apply to is a complex process, but it can be made much easier by narrowing down your options.

-At the end of the post I include a couple links to sites that will assist you in searching for schools.
-Jot down your answers to these questions, then check out those helpful sites!
-Before adding a school to your list, use the Grad School Organization Template spreadsheet to keep track of their info, then make sure they pass the Checklist for Adding A School to Your List.
+At the end of the post, I include a couple of links to sites that will assist you in searching for schools.
+First, jot down your answers to these questions, then check out those helpful sites!

 This may be the single best question that will help you narrow down your search.
 Think about whether you can see yourself living far away from home for the next two years.
 If you can't, you can easily narrow your search to find schools within a drivable radius of your hometown.